AcademySoftwareFoundation/rez/docs/source/package_definition.rst

    This is a block of python code which tells rez how to update an environment so that this package can be used.
 It is executed when the package is brought into a rez environment, either by explicit request or by another package's requirements.
-There is a python API provided (see :ref:`Package Commands` for more details) that lets you do things such as:
+There is a python API provided (see :doc:`package_commands` for more details) that lets you do things such as:

    * set, unset, prepend and append environment variables;
    * create aliases;